kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

     * For a Linux host, simply install and start Docker (e.g. `sudo systemctl start docker`):
         * For an example, see <https://docs.docker.com/engine/install/fedora/>

 The image is about 20GB.
-If you plan to run this in a classroom setting, consider pulling the image beforehand: `podman pull quay.io/kgibm/fedorawasdebug` or `docker pull quay.io/kgibm/fedorawasdebug`
+If you plan to run this in a classroom setting, consider pulling the image beforehand depending on whether you are using `podman` or Docker Desktop:

+* `podman pull quay.io/kgibm/fedorawasdebug`
+* `docker pull quay.io/kgibm/fedorawasdebug`

 ## Start with podman